Why is a definition of insight so damn hard to nail down?

 This poor little word is so abused and misunderstood that it’s a wonder that it’s managed to survive this long.
 But then perhaps that’s its strength?
 It’s so nebulous that it can mean whatever you want it to mean – and nobody understands it quite well enough to challenge its dubious applications.

 In the world of advertising – where the word and its misuse is especially prevalent – this has become a running joke.
 What is and isn’t an insight has been a hot topic of conversation for years.
 So far as I can tell all this discussion hasn’t really taken the industry any closer to a consistent grasp of insight – sometimes they nail it, often they don’t – but at least they’re aware of this fact.

 Outside of advertising the word is used more sparingly, but even more erratically.

 Generally it has become synonymous with “stats”: facts and figures gathered from research.
 This usage has been encouraged by research agencies who tend to label their findings as “insights” whether they are or they aren’t.
 This isn’t to say that researchers never find insights, nor that their non-insight findings don’t have worth.
 It’s just that many call everything an insight, which isn’t very helpful.
 Insights are a particular type of information, and in order to gather them you really need clarity over the definition of insights – what they are, and what they aren’t.

 What separates insights from other forms of information is that they are, in effect, “secrets”.
 They are “secrets” about categories, markets, consumers which your competitors probably don’t fully understand – and so when you have one you gain immediate competitive advantage, at least for a time.

-This loose definition certainly beats the more “proper” definitions you hear, such as:
+This loose definition of insight certainly beats the more “proper” definitions you hear, such as: